Department of Economics, Mathematics and Statistics

 The Certificate (4 module) and Diploma (8 module) of Higher Education are stand-alone qualifications, but can also be a gateway to further study in the Department.
 The Economics modules can also be taken as individual courses.

 Birkbeck is ideal if you wish to do your undergraduate degree while working full-time.
-Choose from a range of first degrees in economic and social policy, economics and business, financial economics, mathematics or statistics.
+Choose from a range of first degrees in economics, economic and social policy, economics and business, financial economics, mathematics or statistics.
 Most undergraduate programmes are completed over four years, but there are now also three-year versions of the economics degrees.

 These Graduate Diploma programmes in Economics, Finance, Mathematics and Statistics are designed for graduates in other subjects to be trained up to degree level by 1 or 2 years of rigorous intensive training.
 They stand as qualifications in themselves, but also provide an entry to the Department's Masters programmes.